openvcloud/docs/docs/Architecture/Network/InternalNodeNetwork.md

 - 3 virtual machines
 - 1 virtual firewall
-- 1 virtual switch, connecting the cloud space to the VXLAN (via the VTEP)
+- 1 virtual switch connecting the cloud space to the VXLAN (via the VTEP)

 Color scheme: